AppOps API

 Usage

-The Apex REST service allows you to invoke many AppOps supported actions from applications external to Salesforce, such as a continuous delivery or release management system.
+The Apex REST service allows you to invoke many Prodly supported actions from applications external to Salesforce, such as a continuous delivery or release management system.
 For example:

 • You are running CircleCI and after deploying updated code to a QA sandbox, you need to automatically deploy the updated data to the sandbox for end-to-end testing.